 Single room shared bath - $200 / month

 Less than 30 days, rooms based on availability.
 Ask for 30 minutes a day contribution to the general upkeep, care and maintenance of the facility.
-This could be accumulated so a 5 day stay, one would spend approximately 2 hrs cleaning, washing linens etc before departure. $250 security deposit and contract
+This could be accumulated so a 5 day stay, one would spend approximately 2 hrs cleaning or other projects before departure. $250 security deposit and contract

 1-10 days: $30/day